thkukuk/kubic-control/README.md

 For `kubicctl`, you need to create a directory `~/.config/kubicctl` which contains `Kubic-Control-CA.crt`, `user.key` and `user.crt`.
 For the admin role, this need to be a copy of admin.key and admin.crt.
 For other users, you need to create corresponding certificates and sign them with `Kubic-Control-CA.crt`.
+Please take care of this certificates and store them secure, this are the passwords to access kubicd!

 ## Usage